Jagatees/HDB-Data-Analytics/README.md

 6. After running the application, you may need to open Google Chrome and type this into the search bar http://127.0.0.1:5028

 That's it!
-You've successfully set up and run the application for exploring the Singapore housing Resale Anyaltics market.
+You've successfully set up and run the application for exploring the Maximizing Investment Returns in Singapore's HDB Resale Market Project